-In accordance with the provisions of the Capital Requirements Directive (CRD), in 2016 Nova KBM built the overall capital buffer above the minimum capital requirement.
-The overall capital buffer maintained by Nova KBM is made up of the following components:
+In accordance with Capital Requirements Directive (CRD), in 2016 Nova KBM on individual, sub-consolidated and on highest consolidation reporting level introduced overall capital buffer requirements above the minimum capital requirement.

+The overall capital buffer in 2016 is made up of the following components:

-- a capital conservation buffer equal to 0.625% of the total risk exposure amount, as provided for under the transitional provisions of Article 391(1)(1) of the ZBan-2 - an institution-specific countercyclical capital buffer in the amount as presented in the table included in Point 6.2; according to the transitional provisions of Article 391(1)(2) of the ZBan-2, this buffer was not to exceed 0.625% of the total risk exposure amount in 2016
+- a capital conservation buffer equal to 0.625% of the total risk exposure amount, as provided for under the transitional provisions of Article 391(1)(1) of the ZBan-2 - an institution-specific countercyclical capital buffer in the amount as presented in the table included in Point 6.2; according to the transitional provisions of Article 391(1)(2) of the ZBan-2, this buffer was not to exceed 0.625% of the total risk exposure amount in 2016.